-The City should work with Georgia Perimeter College to improve on-campus and driveway traffic management.
+The City should work with Georgia Perimeter College to improve on-campus and driveway traffic management as outlined in the traffic study completed by Kimley-Horn and Associates in April of 2010 and confirmed by analysis completed by ARCADIS for the CTP.
 Specifically, improving vehicular access to the college by mitigating existing on-campus traffic bottlenecks will alleviate the traffic queuing on Womack and Tilly Mill Roads.
+Consideration should be given to prohibit left turns at the east drive on Womack Road into the College as appropriate alternative access is identified and improved.

-Improvements to the intersection of Chamblee-Dunwoody and Mount Vernon Roads may be necessary in the future.
-As the Ashford Center Parkway extension project is intended to relieve this intersection, a detailed traffic study in and around the Dunwoody Village after implementation of the extension should be undertaken before making improvements to this intersection.
+Improvements to the intersection of Chamblee-Dunwoody and Mount Vernon Roads are proposed.
+Candidate project recommendations included extending Ashford Center Parkway from Chamblee Dunwoody Road to Dunwoody Village Parkway as a solution to relieving the congestion at the intersection of Chamblee-Dunwoody and Mount Vernon Roads.
+The extension project was opposed by the community and removed from the recommended project list.
+A detailed traffic study in and around the Dunwoody Village should be undertaken before making improvements to the intersection.